10 Common Investment Myths Debunked

 Reality: Start Small and Grow Over Time

-Contrary to the myth that you need substantial capital, you can start investing with small amounts and progressively boost your contributions.
+Contrary to the myth that you need substantial capital, you can start investing with small amounts.
+You can progressively boost your contributions over time.

 Real-Life Story: Maria began investing with just $50 a month.So over time, she increased her contributions as her financial situation improved.
-The compounding effect helped her build a substantial portfolio.
+The compounding effect helped her build a significant portfolio.

 Myth : Investing is Too Complicated